 Gerbera Daisy and Rose Summer Wedding Centerpiece

 Lanterns are a great fixture to place in centerpieces for rustic, vintage, or garden inspired weddings.
 This soirée feels more rustic, thanks to the craft paper table numbers.
 A floral wreath of in-season gerbera daisies, roses, and eucalyptus completes the look.

 Pairing gerbera daisies with roses offers a more elegant, refined look for a flower that is, in large part, very budget friendly.Continue to 17 of 20 below.

 17 of 20

 When we think of organic centerpieces, we tend to imagine designs that feature flowers in ways where they feel effortless and even as though they have simply grown the way they appear.
 This in-season summer zinnia centerpiece by Amber Mustian matches the idea of organic perfectly.
 The loose arrangement also incorporates gorgeous mauve roses and plenty of greenery, but it’s the bright zinnias demand the most attention.Continue to 18 of 20 below.

 Succulent Summer Wedding Centerpiece

-Succulents are in season year-round.
-Perhaps because we’re so used to watching growth occur during the summer, a succulent centerpiece feels more fitting during this season.
-Here, succulents are featured in pots and vessels of varying heights to add interest, and we’re also partial to the rocks included at the base.
+Succulents are in-season year-round, but a succulent centerpiece somehow feels more fitting during the summer.
+Here, succulents are featured in pots and vessels of varying heights to add interest, and the rocks included at the base are a nice touch.
 A laser cut wooden table number completes this look by Molly Taylor & Co, and it would look fantastic at a modern or whimsical celebration.Continue to 19 of 20 below.

 19 of 20